-Tracey Herbert leads B.C.'s First People's Cultural Council.
-She is a member of the Bonaparte First Nation, and sees repatriating and taking care of these objects as her duty.
+Tracey Herbert, who leads B.C.'s First People's Cultural Council and is a member of the Bonaparte First Nation, sees repatriating and taking care of these objects as an obligation to her heritage.

 "A lot of the objects and materials in museums hold Indigenous knowledge that we need for the revitalization of our own arts, cultures, and languages," she says.